Steven Alzate: Breakthrough at Brighton

-Loan to Standard Liège
+Loans to Standard Liège

-On 9 September 2022, Alzate signed for Standard Liège of the Belgium top flight on loan for the 2022–23 season.
+On 9 September 2022, Alzate signed for Belgian Pro League side Standard Liège on loan for the 2022–23 season.
+A year later, he re-signed a loan deal with the club for another season.

+On 5 June 2024, Brighton announced that Alzate would be leaving the club in the summer at the expiration of his contract.

+Hull City

+On 9 September 2024, Alzate signed for Hull City on a two-year deal, with an option for a further 12 months.
+On 28 September 2024, he made his debut off the bench as an 83rd-minute replacement for Marvin Mehlem in the 4–1 home win against Cardiff City.

+Atlanta United

+On 4 August 2025, Alzate joined Atlanta United on a six-year contract.

 International career

 On 6 November 2019, Alzate received his first call-up to the Colombia national team for friendlies against Peru and Ecuador in November 2019.
 He made his debut on 16 November coming on as a substitute in a 1–0 home victory over Peru.
 Five days later he made his first start for Colombia in the 1–0 away win against Ecuador where he was highly praised by manager Carlos Queiroz.

 Alzate was recalled to the Colombia squad in January 2022 for 2022 FIFA World Cup qualifiers against Peru and Argentina, after not being included in selection since October 2020.

 Personal life

 Alzate was born in London, England, to Colombian parents.